claylo/pinit/PLAN.md

 Constraints:
 - This tool is primarily a “bring me up to baseline” installer (template → existing project), not a full 3‑way merge engine.
-- Without a common base, truly correct merges of edited source code are hard; the safe default is to ask the user (overwrite/merge/skip) and show a good diff.
+- Without a base template, truly correct merges of edited source code are hard; the safe default is to ask the user (overwrite/merge/skip) and show a good diff.

 Plan:
 - Define a merge-driver registry in `pinit-core` keyed by filename/extension.